What to do if your marketplace business slows down

 In addition to the devastating health and welfare impacts of the Coronavirus pandemic, the slowing down of public life is hitting businesses hard.

 Many rental, service, and product marketplaces rely on people meeting face to face, and doing so is currently impossible or strongly advised against almost everywhere in the world.
-Most music venues, restaurants, bars, gyms, and other public locations globally are either closed or operate limited hours, which impacts businesses directly or indirectly.
+Most music venues, restaurants, bars, gyms, and other public locations globally are either closed or operate with limited hours, which impacts businesses directly or indirectly.

 Nobody has certain answers on how to manage this unprecedented situation.
 But when it passes, we all want to return to a world we enjoy.
 One with active social life, ample free time activities, and diversity of local businesses and sharing economy initiatives.

 In this article, we’ve gathered five recommendations you can consider for your marketplace during times of slower business.
-Offering virtual services, gift cards, or delivery service can help you adapt your offering to the reality of social distancing.
+Offering virtual services, gift cards, or delivery services can help you adapt your offering to the reality of social distancing.
 Focusing on building supply or doubling down on content prepares your marketplace for better times ahead.